Scientific fraud and plagiarism are both unacceptable in academia and can results in you:

 - Face the consequences if you commit them

-As well as the consequences above, scientific fraud can be a criminal offence.
+As well as the consequences above, scientific fraud can be a criminal offense.
 Fraud can be in the forms of:

 Making up data